 What is the HDFC Click 2 Protect Smart Exit Benefit?

 The Smart Exit Benefit is available on Click 2 Protect Elite Plus and Ultimate after 25 completed policy years (which means you need a minimum policy term of 31 years to ever access it, since it cannot be used in the final five years).
 On exit, HDFC Life returns 100% of all base premiums paid, excluding taxes and any extra premiums loaded at underwriting.
 You surrender the policy in exchange.
-Source: Joinditto Elite Plus review.
+Source: Ditto Elite Plus review.

 Can I buy Click 2 Protect Ultimate if I have a medical history?